ronaldvendelmans/citysdk-ld/README.md

     Note: You may be prompted for your password by `sudo`.

-4. Record `deploy`'s password printed just before the script finishes.

-5. Reboot the target machine to ensure all package upgrades take effect.
+4. Reboot the target machine to ensure all package upgrades take effect.

-6. Set up passwordless log in between your local user and the `deploy` user on the target machine, e.g.;
+5. Set up passwordless log in between your local user and the `deploy` user on the target machine, e.g.;

         [local]$ ssh-copy-id deploy@target_host

-    You'll be prompted from password printed by `setup-1.sh`
+    Note: Check `config/local/production.sh` for deploy's password.

-8. From your local repository, run;
+6. From your local repository, run;

         [local]$ ./scripts/deploy.sh